dartmouth-cs98/dartmouth-cs98.github.io/slides/02_food-pitch/index_slides.md

 * pitch bracket each table
 * each table chooses 1 winner
-* post name of winner in #section-2
+* post name of winner in slack: #section-1

 ???